to the Medication Assessment Centre

 Pharmacists meet with a patient individually to gather detailed information about their medical history and medication use to ensure each medication is benefiting the patient and is safe to continue using.
 Any recommendations for prescription drug changes are communicated back to the patient's primary care provider.

 The MAC Interprofessional Opioid Pain Service (iOPS) offers patients individual appointments with a pharmacist, physical therapist, and medical social worker.
 Our consulting physician with expertise in chronic pain management supports our clinical team in making decisions about how to best provide chronic pain care.
 We do not replace anyone in the patient's existing care team and we do not take on prescribing.
 Recommendations are communicated directly to the patient, the referring provider, and/or patient's primary provider.

 Cognitive Behavioural Therapy for Insomnia (CBT-I)

 Specially trained pharmacists facilitate CBT-I for individuals who struggle with sleep.
 Pharmacists focus on the behavioural components of sleep training, such as stimulus control and sleep restriction, but also work with individuals to address their negative sleep thoughts.
 Coming off sleep aids is often a goal for many patients.

-NEW!
 MAC iOPS now provides provider support opportunities!
 These consist of either one on one meetings with our chronic pain physician to support clinical decisions OR case discussions with our clinical team (patient not present).

 Thank you to our funders